A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 - restoration of satisfactory microcirculation.

-Therapeutic measures in the interictal period
+Therapeutic measures during the interictal period

 Diet therapy for NAD is aimed at: